 As a CRPC and having spent time in the retirement planning industry I have seen a lot of trends emerge.
 Most notable is the huge disparity between what people have actually saved for retirement versus what they need to have saved.
+Do you know what the 2013 maximum 401k contribution is?
 This is nothing new, and if you turn to any financial news outlet you’ll see shocking statistics reporting just how little the average person has saved by the time they retire.

 And these are people you’d think would have it easy and built up a nice nest egg.
 When you work with the typical middle-class employee the situation wasn’t much better.
 The real problem is most of these people weren’t saving at all.
 The good news is that those who were saving typically put a larger percentage of their paycheck away than those who made far more money.